LexiFi/csml/USAGE.md

 link a small C# file that indicates the name of the DLL produced above.
 The CSML compiler can generates such a file:

-    csml -dllbind mydll.dll > mydll_ptr.cs
+    csml -dllbind mydll > mydll_ptr.cs

-where `mydll.dll` is the name of the DLL with the OCaml application and runtime system, and `mydll_ptr.cs` is the name of the C# file to be created.
+where `mydll` is the name (without the extension) of the DLL with the OCaml application and runtime system, and `mydll_ptr.cs` is the name of the C# file to be created.
 This file must then be linked with `csml.cs` and the rest of the application.

+Note that Mono will always prepend `lib` to a library name, unless it already starts with `lib`.
+If you are using Mono, make sure that the name of the compiled library starts with `lib` and has a `.so` extension on Linux or `.dylib` extension on macOS.
+There is no need to prepend `lib` or add an extension to the argument of `-dllbind` regardless of platform.

 ### Dynamic linking

-The CSML distribution comes with two pre-linked DLLs `csml_ml_byt.dll` and `csml_ml_opt.dll` that contain the CSML runtime library and the OCaml runtime (in bytecode or native form).
+The CSML distribution comes with two pre-linked DLLs `libcsml_ml_byt.dll` and `libcsml_ml_opt.dll` that contain the CSML runtime library and the OCaml runtime (in bytecode or native form).
 These DLLs also contains the following OCaml libraries: `dynlink`, `bigarray`, `unix`.
 The distribution also comes with two files